Skip to content

 src/App.tsx is both the visible UI layer and the runtime coordinator for:

-The UI also includes collapsible message boxes, grouped tool rendering, formatted assistant output, and usage display.
+The UI also includes collapsible message boxes, grouped tool rendering, formatted assistant output, usage display, debounced text input, spinner, and terminal resize handling.

 13. Important Implementation Nuances